Features

 Keep in mind that how a college savings plan is reported on a student’s Free Application for Federal Student Aid (FAFSA) may affect the amount of financial aid they can receive:

-• If your child is a dependent and you own the account, the potential effect on your student’s financial aid eligibility is relatively low—only up to 6 percent of its value will count toward their Expected Family Contribution (EFC) on the FAFSA.
+• If your child is a dependent and you own the account, the potential effect on your student’s financial aid eligibility is relatively low.

 • If your child is not a dependent and is the account owner, the effect on their financial aid eligibility could be somewhat higher.